-This handmade papier mache cave by Lottie Makes is perfect for small world play!
+This handmade papier mache cave is perfect for small world play!
 Children can add animals and natural found elements to create a life-like scene.
 Here the children have used grass, wolves and stones.
 They also created a version with dragons and treasure.
 A Minecraft cave would be popular with older children.
 Or why not paint it white and make an ice cave, perhaps surrounded by fake snow?

 You will need:

 - Acrylic paint

 - Animals and items to create a small world scene